avipars/CS-Resources/_posts/2022-08-02-windows-ext.md

 ---
 title: "How to get Windows 10/11 HEVC and HEIF (High Efficiency Video/Image) extensions for free"
 layout: post
-deescription: 'If you edit videos and images on your Windows Machine, these two extensions will come in handy (especially if you import from your phone).'
+deescription: "If you edit videos and images on your Windows Machine, these two extensions will come in handy (especially if you import from your phone)."
 image: /static/post-image/hevc.png
-external: false
 categories: post
 tags:
 - Windows